jadecobra/python_tdd_exercises/source/list_comprehensions.rst

          even_numbers
        )

-  the terminal displays an :doc:`AssertionError` because the lists are not the same, I have too many values
+  the terminal displays an :doc:`/AssertionError` because the lists are not the same, I have too many values

   .. code-block:: python